PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 More generally, any path from $(t, l)$ to $(t + p, l + q)$ requires $q$ vertical moves and a total horizontal displacement of $p$.
 The number of ways to arrange these moves is the binomial coefficient $\binom{p+q}{p}$.
 By [Stirling's approximation](https://en.wikipedia.org/wiki/Stirling%27s_approximation), this grows exponentially with $min(p, q)$.
-Hence, as we scale context length and depth, the number of information pathways quickly becomes astronomical.
+Hence, as we scale context length and depth,
+<span class="idea">the number of information pathways quickly becomes astronomical</span>.

 This combinatorial explosion suggests possible redundancy.
 We need information to be able to flow across the context window, but with so many paths available, could we get away with removing some